fartlek training examples

 The “Pyramid” Fartlek

 A pyramid fartlek can be structured in many ways, but my favorite is the 1-2-3-2-1 pyramid.
-Each number represents minutes for the effort as well as the rest period.
+Each number represents minutes for the effort and the rest period.
 Shorter intervals are run at a faster pace than the longer interval(s).
 Since the workout is measured by time instead of distance, it’s designed to be run on the road.

 1 min at 5K pace, 2 min at 10K pace, 3 min at HM pace, 2 min at 10K pace, 1 min at 5K pace — all with a 1:1 work-to-rest ratio.

-You can run 2 or 3 sets of this workout as you get fitter with 5 min jogging recoveries between sets.
+As you get fitter, you can run two or three sets of this workout, with 5-minute jogging recoveries between sets.
 Precede the pyramid fartlek with a substantial warm-up of 2 – 3 miles and a few accelerations toward mile pace.
 End it with a cool-down of 1 – 2 miles.

 I hope at least one of the fartlek training examples finds its way into your training routine.